 Gulf Coast Analyses in Alabama

 Coastal flooding from the Gulf of Mexico affects communities in Baldwin and Mobile Counties.
-The project team involved in the analysis of the flooding and the preparation of digital FIRMs, FIS reports, and related products includes representatives of FEMA, the Alabama Department of Economic and Community Affairs (ADECA), and their contractors.
+The project team involved in the analysis of the flooding and the preparation of digital FIRMs, FIS reports, and related products includes representatives of FEMA, Alabama Department of Economic and Community Affairs (ADECA), Northwest Florida Water Management District (NWFWMD), and their contractors.

-To learn more about the ADECA and FEMA coastal engineering analysis and mapping efforts for the Gulf coast areas of Alabama, please visit the Alabama page.
+To learn more about the ADECA and FEMA coastal engineering analysis and mapping efforts for the Gulf coast areas of Alabama, please visit the County Status page on the ADECA website and select Baldwin County or Mobile County from the dropdown menu provided or visit the Information for Alabama page.

 Back to top